MrLixm/MrLixm.github.io/content/blog/opendrt.rst

 OpenDRT handle the scene -> display conversion, this will collide with Nuke that try to do the same in the view-transform.

-I found 3 different solutions that achieve the same result :
+I found 4 different solutions that achieve the same result.
+I think the last one is recommend to use but it's good to have other example that might help to understand how everything works.

 .. note-warning::